How to turn £240 into a million-pound pension (for your grandchildren!)

 But if it doesn’t apply to you, perhaps you can share it with someone else who can benefit?

-As a chartered financial planner, it’s my professional challenge to show every client how to make the very most of their financial situation.
+I'ts our professional challenge to show every client how to make the very most of their financial situation.

 And as the above steps demonstrate - it’s not always about how much you invest, but how you invest...